1986 - January. It was in this year that another bicycle sport called Bicycle-trial or Trialsin, was officially enclosed in the U.C.I. - FIAC.

 Also a special rule for these FIAC championship was, that riders had to race three times in a eight-/quarter and semi-final.
-When having 2000 riders this would be totally impossible !
-But with about 400 riders one could still do this kind of thing.
+When having 2000 riders this would be totally impossible to realize !
+But with about 400 riders one could still do this kind of qualifying.

-Even after the 4th. race of the day on Saturday, the starting gate failed to work properly: no lights were working etc. After long discussion it was decided to start "manually".
+Disaster truck after the 4th. race of the day on Saturday, the starting gate failed to work properly: no lights were working etc. After a long discussion it was decided to start "manualy".
 Then the problem with the language occurred again.
 Too many problems overall for such an important event.
 Not positive for the sport of BMX at the time.
-The World-championship titles were only to be won in the age-classes of 12 year and older riders.
+The World-Championship titles were only to be won in the age-classes of 12 year and older.
 The younger riders were placed in the JEUX MONDIAUX: no title could be won here.
 In the 12 official world title classes, Holland brought home 5 FIAC world titles; Belgium won 3, Italy won 2 and Switzerland and France just 1 world title.
 From the top three place per class (gold, silver and bronze) including the JEUX MONDIAUX, Holland won 24 prizes, Germany 19, Italy 16 and Belgium 9.